New Update: Boost Social Proof with Reviews & Automation

 The key is to offer something your audience will actually care about, not just something expensive.

-The easiest way to manage your contest is to run it directly from your own website, where you can have full control over the design and how you capture entries.
+The best way to run simple contest ideas is directly from your own website, where you have full control over design, data, and entries.

-For help getting started, see our guide on how to run an online contest in WordPress using RafflePress.
+For detailed steps, see our full guide on how to create an online contest in WordPress using RafflePress.

 Want even more ideas?
 Here are a few bonus collections you can explore based on the season, platform, or campaign type.